 2. Little Green Hive | Roanoke

-Single-origin and fair-trade organic coffees makes up the coffee bar at Little Green Hive.
+Single-origin and fair-trade organic coffees makes up the coffee menu at Little Green Hive's two locations - Downtown Roanoke & Grandin Village.
 The local favorite Red Rooster Coffee is available here, as are coffees from Sumatra, Guatemala, Colombia, Mexico, Nicaragua, Ethiopia, and Peru.

-A favorite hot drink at Little Green Hive is the French Toast Latte featuring Red Rooster espresso, milk, pure maple syrup, cinnamon, butter, and vanilla.
+A favorite hot drink at Little Green Hive is the Mexican Mocha featuring dark chocolate, cayenne and cinnamon, for a fun sweet & spicy combination.
 If you’re looking for a nice tea, however, try the Honeybush.
 It’s imported from the Cape of Good Hope, and it’s a sweet, fruity delight!

 4. Mill Mountain Coffee & Tea | Roanoke

 Coffee is an art at Mill Mountain Coffee & Tea.
 An art to be shared, as it turns out.
 If you’re trying to replicate that coffeehouse flavor at home, the baristas at Mill Mountain are more than happy to give you some tips.
 Enough about home.
 A visit to the flagship location in downtown Roanoke is best enjoyed with a Double Almond Chai Latte, a sweet and spicy beverage most will love, even the lactose intolerant.

 Visit Mill Mountain’s other locations in Salem and Daleville, as well as additional Roanoke locations: Starkey Road and South County Library.

 5. Downshift Hand Crafted Bikes & Brews | Roanoke